calluna-lt3/rsink/README.md

 ```

 the claude incident of 3.4.3 made me want to see how the rsync algo works and
-if i could reimplement it primary focus is the algorithm but getting it to work
+if i could reimplement it. primary focus is the algorithm but getting it to
-over networks would be nice
+work over networks would be nice

 see https://en.wikipedia.org/wiki/Rsync >>>